Expedition Antarctica: The Bucket List Journey that’s Worth Every Penny

-I’m surprised by how young the group was.
-Yes, there was a solid representation of the affluent, 55+ plus demographic, but at least 50% of the passengers were in their 20’s, 30’s or 40’s blowing the curve for the retired jet-set and bringing the median age to a comfortable 40-ish.
+I’m surprised by how young the group is.
+Yes, there’s a solid representation of the affluent, 55+ plus demographic.
+But at least 50% of the passengers are in their 20’s, 30’s or 40’s blowing the curve for the retired jet-set and bringing the median age to a comfortable 40-ish.

-At dinner the first night I sat with a lovely retired couple from Australia (John and Aileen, who I would spend a great deal of time with during the voyage), a doctor from Germany and a round-the-world traveler from Israel.
+At dinner the first night I sit with a lovely retired couple from Australia (John and Aileen, who I would spend a great deal of time with during the voyage), a doctor from Germany, and a round-the-world traveler from Israel.

-From Liverpool, England, there was Chris, who’d been planning this trip for more than a year to meet a goal of visiting all seven continents before his 30th birthday.
-Chris had recently convinced his father, Bill, to come along and lucky he did because Bill’s British charm and wit would end up providing solid entertainment for our group for many days to come.
+From Liverpool, England, there’s Chris, who’s been planning this trip for more than a year to meet a goal of visiting all seven continents before his 30th birthday.
+Chris convinced his father, Bill, to come along, and together their wit provided solid entertainment for our group over the days to come.

-And I immediately became part of the family Madden, from Sydney, when we discovered my cabin was sandwiched between their two on Deck 4 – Steven and Kate on one side and daughters Ella and Ruby on the other.
+And I immediately become part of the family Madden, from Sydney, when we discover my cabin is sandwiched between their two on Deck 4 – Steven and Kate on one side and daughters Ella and Ruby on the other.

-And it was quite an accomplished group from top to bottom, both in travel and in life.
-I was happy to count myself among them and I reveled in their travel stories at each and every meal.
+And it’s quite an accomplished group from top to bottom, both in travel and in life.
+I’m happy to count myself among them and I revel in their travel stories at each and every meal.

 Days 1, 2 and 3 – Paying the Drake Tax

-The boat definitely rocks a lot over the first two days, but I didn’t mind it at all.
-There were a few people who were sick (you know who you are, England) but most of us did just fine.
+The boat definitely rocks a lot over the first two days, but I don’t mind it.
+There are a few people who get sick (you know who you are, England) but most of us do just fine.
 Hopefully, we’ll be as lucky on the trip back.

-After dinner the first night we were issued our official Quark Expeditions bright yellow parkas (ostensibly so the crew could easily keep track of us on land) which we would get to keep as souvenir of our journey.
-The waterproof parka was top quality and lined with a warm removable fleece that would keep me warm and dry throughout our entire adventure.
+After dinner the first night we are issued our official Quark Expeditions bright yellow parkas (ostensibly so the crew can easily keep track of us on land).
+We get to keep the waterproof parka as a souvenir of our journey.
+It’s top-quality and lined with a warm removable fleece that keeps me warm and dry throughout our entire adventure.

 What do you do at sea?

-Since there’s a lot of time to kill in the open waters of the Drake, Quark staff focused on providing quality educational sessions to familiarize us with the type of birds, mammals and ice we would see on land and in the water.
-Adrian gave a presentation on sea birds, Colin on glaciers and icebergs and Natalie taught us about the types of whales and seals common in the Antarctic.
+So the Quark staff provide a variety of educational sessions to familiarize us with the types of birds, mammals, and ice we’ll see on land and in the water.
+Adrian gives a presentation on sea birds, Colin on glaciers and icebergs.
+And Natalie teaches us about the types of whales and seals common in the Antarctic.

-There is a heavy emphasis on biosecurity to ensure that we leave the continent exactly as we found it and don’t get too close to wildlife to disturb breeding patterns, etc. The night before our first landing the staff went cabin by cabin to inspect all of our cold weather gear for debris or seeds that could cross-contaminate our landing sites.
+There is a heavy emphasis on bio-security to make sure we leave the continent exactly as we found it.
+And to ensure we don’t get too close to wildlife to disturb breeding patterns, etc. The night before our first landing the crew goes cabin by cabin to inspect all of our cold-weather gear for debris or seeds that could cross-contaminate our landing sites.

 First Sighting of Land

-To say there is a small difference between the ship with stabilizers and without would be like saying there’s a small difference between an ice cube and an iceberg.
-Almost immediately, the ship began to sway with the waves.
+To say there is a small difference between the ship with stabilizers and without is like saying there’s a small difference between an ice cube and an iceberg.
+Almost immediately, the ship begins to sway with the waves.

-As the ship continued to lurch, the rocking (which was a novelty at first after the smooth Drake crossing) seemed to wear on us as one by one people started heading to the safety of their beds for the night.
-Walking around the ship became quite challenging and a number of passengers had their first bout with seasickness.
+As the ship continues to lurch, the rocking (a novelty at first after the smooth Drake crossing) seems to wear on us.
+And one by one people head to the safety of their beds for the night.
+Walking around the ship becomes quite challenging and a number of passengers have their first bout with seasickness.

 Day 4 – First Stop: Half Moon Island